Tranquil-M/dotfiles/README.md

 # Tranquil's Hyprland Dot Files!

-This is a repository of my preferred hyprland setup, which currently can only be used on arch-based distrobutions.
+This is a repository of my preferred hyprland setup, which currently has only been tested on Arch Based Distributions

 ## How does it look?